 - Work with state policymakers to find solutions to the legal barriers to passing funding measures at the local level.

-Are you ready to explore a dedicated funding stream for your community?
+Are you ready to explore collective action on your city or county budget or a dedicated funding stream for your community?

 Download: Community Discussion Guide

 - Is there an organization with community credibility that will convene the planning meetings?